Mace Griffin: Bounty Hunter: Plot

-The game's plot occurs in the science fiction futuristic Vagner System on the edge of the known universe in an alternate history.
+The game's plot occurs in the science fiction futuristic Vagner System on the edge of the known universe.
 The Vagner System is a wild west that is inhabited by large corporations and pioneers looking for a fresh start or to make a quick buck.
 The backbone of the Vagnerian economy is the large Tannan Corporation, which has a virtual monopoly over the Vagner System.
 In order to maintain law and order and to protect their interests, a group of large corporations founded the Enforcer police service in the Vagner System.
 In addition to the Enforcers, the Guild of Bounty Hunters was established.

 It develops as a series of missions Mace Griffin (voiced by Henry Rollins) is given while working for the Guild of Bounty Hunters.
 During these seemingly unrelated missions, Mace discovers a dark conspiracy taking place in the Vagner System involving the appearance of mysterious black wormholes while he is out for his own form of justice: revenge for being thrown into jail years earlier through an act of betrayal.
 He must seek out and destroy those who have wronged him.

 Three different races populate the Vagner System, all settlers from their own home systems.
 These are humans; the Jaldari, large gorilla-like humanoids; and Valleakan, green lizard-like humanoids.
 All three races are at peace and mix freely together throughout the universe.